 Begin with sugar, white flour, butter, and …. you've got another round of delicious and yes, "dramatic" holiday cookies.
-While I am not advocating deprivation, consider these delicious and healthy holiday (or anyday) cookies.
+While I am not advocating deprivation, consider these delicious and healthy holiday (or anyday) "alternative" cookies.

 These tasty morsels are sure to please heart, mind, and spirit.
 Your ingredient list is short and simple: almonds, oats, GF flour mix of choice, maple syrup, healthy oil, and the (organic please) jam of your choice.
 I've highlighted a few of the ingredients if you are a fan of online shopping you can link right to them.

 Choose whatever flavor jam floats your boat - but choose organic - because who wants a dose of pesticide along with their cookie?
 Am I right?
 Strawberry jam contains ellagic acid - a super antioxidant and cancer fighter.
 Cherry, raspberry, blueberry or blackberry are all awesome delicious choices.
 I also like apricot jam, for a source of antioxidants, vitamins, minerals, fiber and also heart-healthy.

 I love organic maple syrup as a natural sweetener and a natural source of trace minerals.
 Here's the recipe!

 1 cup ground almonds or almond flour

 1 cup GF flour blend (I love this paleo blend)

 1/4 cup organic grapeseed, avocado, or olive oil